EPCCed/eidf-docs/docs/services/s3/s3browser.md

 To upload file(s) into a bucket:

-* Click **Upload**.
+1. Click **Upload**.
-* An 'Upload Files' area will appear.
+1. An 'Upload Files' section will appear.
-* Either, click **Browse Files** to select files, or, drag and drop files into the 'Upload Files' area.
+1. Either, click **Browse Files** to select files, or, drag and drop files into the 'Upload Files' section.
-* The files will be queued for upload and listed in a 'QUEUED' list.
+1. The files will be queued for upload and listed in a 'QUEUED' list.
-* Click **Upload Queued/Failed** to upload the files in the queue.
+1. Click **Upload Queued/Failed** to upload the files in the queue.
-* Once uploaded, the files will be listed in a 'COMPLETED' list.
+1. Once uploaded, the files will be listed in a 'COMPLETED' list.

 To remove files queued for upload:

-* Click **Clear All**.
+1. Click **Clear All**.
-* Any queued files will be removed.
+1. Any queued files will be removed.
-* The 'QUEUED' and 'COMPLETED' lists will be hidden.
+1. The 'QUEUED' and 'COMPLETED' lists will be hidden.

 ### Download a file from a bucket

 To download a file from a bucket:

-* Click the **Download** button, at the right of the file's row in the files table.
+1. Click the **Download** button, at the right of the file's row in the files table.
-* Depending on both your browser and the file type, the file will either be opened in a new browser tab or downloaded.
+1. Depending on both your browser and the file type, the file will either be opened in a new browser tab or downloaded.

 ### Delete file(s) from a bucket

 To delete file(s) from a bucket:

-* Select the file(s) from the files table..
+1. Select the file(s) from the files table..
-* Click the **Delete file** button.
+1. Click the **Delete file** button.
-* A 'Permanently delete' dialog will appear.
+1. A 'Permanently delete' dialog will appear.
-* Click **OK**.
+1. Click **OK**.

 !!!
 Warning "Files are permanently deleted"